ScionResearch/genomesizeR/docs/reference/plot_genome_size_per_sample.md

 # Plot genome size per sample

-This function loads a result table from estimate_genome_size_per_sample and plots the estimated genome size of each sample with its confidence interval.
+This function loads a result table from estimate_genome_size_per_sample and plots the estimated mean genome size of each sample with its interval.

 ## Usage